udplabs/zartan/docs/README.md

 You can also leverage services like Heroku and AWS Elastic Beanstalk to run Zartan as well.

+NOTE: There mmay be compatability issues with MacOS and Catalina.
+Please refer to your OS version when installing Python

 ### Zartan

 * You can clone the Zartan codebase down from github [Zartan on github](https://github.com/udplabs/zartan) to your local system